HaoCheong/FastGen/README.md

 ## Testing

 Unit test will automatically generate.
 However, **test data must be provided** in the `test/unit/test_data.py` file.
 Test data should reflect the what is to be expected to be used in production.
+3 should be sufficient.

 #### Set up